chrisknox97/pyber_analysis/README.md

 ![Pyber Graph](https://github.com/chrisknox97/pyber_analysis/blob/main/Analysis/PyBer_fare_summary.png)

-By adding these features we see that, regardless of the month, Urban total weekly fares tend to be the highest, and Rural total weekly fares tend to be the lowest.
-The chart also shows that slight increases in total weekly fares across all city types in late February and slight decreases in Urban and Suburban fares around late March and early April.
+By adding this portion of script we see that, regardless of the month, Urban total weekly fares tend to be the highest, and Rural total weekly fares tend to be the lowest.
+The chart also shows slight increases in total weekly fares across all city types in late February and slight decreases in Urban and Suburban fares around late March and early April.

 ## Summary

-With all this data laid out before us, I there are some notable business recommendations to be made to the CEO of Pyber, they are as follows:
+With all this data laid out before us, there are some notable business recommendations to be made to the CEO of Pyber, they are as follows:

 ### Increase Pyber Marketing to Rural Regions